 This is a unique and industry leading effect unmatched by any other antiviral agent currently approved or in development.

-Continuing updates of Replicor clinical trials in progress will be presented at all major liver conferences in 2017.
+Continuing updates of mechanistic and clinical data will be presented at all major liver disease and hepatitis B and D related-conferences.
 Replicor’s latest clinical data can be viewed here.